 IPE CSF, CSF protein electrophoresis

-CSF is the fluid that surrounds your brain and spinal cord.
+Cerebrospinal fluid (CSF) is the fluid that surrounds your brain and spinal cord.
 This test uses an electrical current on a CSF sample to separate out types of protein called immunoglobulins.
 Normally, your CSF does not contain much protein.
 An increase in the amount of these proteins could be a sign of an inflammatory or immune disorder.
 These include multiple sclerosis (MS) and meningitis.

 In people with MS who have this test, CSF shows a pattern called oligoclonal bands.
 It also shows higher levels of immunoglobulins.
 These results help confirm an MS diagnosis.
-Oligoclonal bands are not normal in healthy CSF.
+Oligoclonal bands are not seen in healthy CSF.